-CONSUMER IOT SERVICES: services that consumers can access via a SMART DEVICE, through a VOICE ASSISTANT and/or through other smart home user interfaces.
-These services may be grouped into categories that include, but are not necessarily limited to, health and fitness services, creative content services (e.g. music streaming services, VoD platforms), online information services, search engines, online intermediation services (e.g. marketplace, food delivery service, car-sharing service) and shopping services.
+CONSUMER IOT SERVICES: services that consumers can access via a SMART DEVICE, through a VOICE ASSISTANT and/or through other smart home USER INTERFACES.
+These services may be grouped into categories that include, but are not necessarily limited to, health and fitness services, creative content services (e.g. music streaming services, video-on-demand platforms), online information services, search engines, online intermediation services (e.g. marketplace, food delivery service, car-sharing service) and shopping services.